-6 Advantages to Completing Your Bachelor’s Degree at Rasmussen College
+6 Advantages to Completing Your Bachelor's Degree at Rasmussen University

 It’s time to let out a long sigh of relief.
 You’ve put the finishing touches on earning an Associate’s degree—and that’s an accomplishment worth celebrating!
 The long nights and busy weekends scrambling to make sure your assignments are buttoned up and in passable form are in your rearview mirror.
 That hard work has led to a degree and knowledge that can never be taken away from you, so take a moment to pat yourself on the back.

 But at the risk of ruining the moment, the best way to celebrate a completed goal is to push yourself on to achieving the next.
 For many Associate’s degree graduates, the next step is returning to school to complete a Bachelor’s degree.
-If earning a Bachelor’s degree is on your to-do list, or even a consideration for your future plans, there are several benefits for continuing on with your education at Rasmussen College.
+If earning a Bachelor’s degree is on your to-do list, or even a consideration for your future plans, there are several benefits for continuing on with your education at Rasmussen University.

 Benefits to completing a Bachelor’s degree

-Returning to school at Rasmussen College for a Bachelor’s degree is a big step worth careful deliberation.
+Returning to school at Rasmussen University for a Bachelor’s degree is a big step worth careful deliberation.
 Read on for compelling reasons to continue your education here.

 1. A Bachelor’s degree can lead to additional opportunities

 An Associate’s degree can certainly open doors to a variety of roles and opportunities you’d have little chance of landing without.
 Don’t get us wrong—an Associate’s degree-level education is perfectly suitable for many career paths—but in other areas earning a Bachelor’s degree can further expand your job prospects.

 To help illustrate this, we used real-time job analysis software to identify the minimum education requirements from over 18.5 million job postings in the U.S. from the past year.
 The data revealed that about 1.5 million job postings were seeking an Associate’s degree at a minimum, while nearly 8.4 million were seeking candidates with a Bachelor’s degree.1